sunnyyssh/ConsoleUI/Sunnyyssh.ConsoleUI/Scheme/Notes/Notes.md

 2. You can make manager have different drawing options: redraw the whole console or only changed element.
 3. Maybe it's better to make manager draw all than draw them separately.
 4. It's faster to rewrite the whole string ^-^
 5. To set cursor position is not so slow.
+(No, actually it is).
 6. How to optimize colorized text.
 7. Container must not contain itself.